How to Get More Customers With Local Search Engine Optimization

 Claim your business.

 Google used to show seven local business listings in its search results but several years ago it reduced that number to three, and soon in will be down to two listings, with the third spot reserved for a paid ad.
-So if you’re a local business it’s more important than ever to have a robust My Business page to increase your chances of appearing.
+So if you’re a local business it’s more important than ever to have a robust Google Business Profile page to increase your chances of appearing.

-For easy instructions, visit Get Your Business Online with Google, which tells you how how to claim and optimize your Google My Business page.
+For easy instructions, visit Get Your Business Online with Google, which tells you how how to claim and optimize your Google Business Profile page.
 And don’t stop at Google—claim your business on other sites with business listings, including Bing, Yahoo, and Yelp.
 For details on how to claim your business for local search and a links to claim-your-business pages, see our blog post Hey Siri: Find My Business.